talktossaxena/n8n-AI-Agents/README.md

 # 🎂 Birthday Wish to Whatsapp

 ## 🛠️ How it currently works
-*🚀 Trigger: You manually start the workflow by clicking 'Execute'.
+* List 🚀 Trigger: You manually start the workflow by clicking 'Execute'.
 *📊 Fetch Data: It pulls your birthday list from a specific Google Sheet.
 🔍 Filter: It checks if the first 5 characters of the date in your sheet match today’s date (dd-MM).
 🔄 Loop: It processes every person celebrating a birthday today, one by one.